blast0/Mini-Employee-Dashboard/README.md

 - List / Add / Edit / Delete employees
 - Data persisted in `localStorage` via Angular service
-- Form validation (name ≥3 chars, valid email, date not in future) Bonus Features:
+- Form validation (name ≥3 chars, valid email, date not in future)
+- Sorting by Name and Date of Joining.
+- Filtering by Department.
+- Search by Name or Email (case-insensitive).

+Bonus Features:
 - Dark mode toggle
+- Export to CSV
 How to use:
 1. Run `npm install` to install dependencies.
 2. Run `ng serve` (Angular CLI v20+) and open `http://localhost:4200`.